bacco-bacco/MCRGB/README.md

 # MCRGB Mod Planned Features
 ## Babysteps
-- Print hello world in game chat
+- Print hello world in game chat on world load
 - Read data from files and print in game chat
 - Create an inventory tab
 ## Colour Generation